 Our most understated work at Sexy Fish Manchester is the men’s washroom.

-conservative in comparison, featuring neutral coloured alabaster backlit walls using our light panels, which arch up and over the washbasins to frame the mirrored back wall.
+Whilst the women’s equivalent is a chamber of deep pink in many different hues, the men’s room is conservative in comparison, featuring neutral coloured alabaster backlit walls using our light panels, which arch up and over the washbasins to frame the mirrored back wall.
 Backlit alabaster also adorns the rest of the washroom.

 The result is a masculine haven that’s classy as opposed to sassy!